-Based on true life story of Bielski Brigade, Defiance is a story of a time when Nazi soldiers slaughtered European Jews in the year 1941.
+Based on the true-life story of Bielski Brigade, Defiance is a story of a time when Nazi soldiers slaughtered European Jews in the year 1941.
 Three brothers Tuvia, Zus, and Asael manage to escape the genocide and take refuge in the forest.
 Seeking revenge, they turn their daily life into battle against Nazi and also establish a mobile establishment where many other refugees joined them.

 21. Valkyrie (2008)

 Based on a true story to assassinate Hitler in July 1944, Operation Valkyrie was a joint effort of Hitler’s soldiers to kill him and overthrow the Third Reich.
-Col. Claus Von Stauffenberg is loyal towards his country and Nazi party, but fears that Hitler will eat the country.
-He joins a group of like minded and high ranking people to overthrow Nazi regime from within.
+Col. Claus Von Stauffenberg is loyal towards his country and Nazi party, but fears that Hitler will eat the nation.
+He joins a group of like-minded and high ranking people to overthrow Nazi regime from within.
 Stauffenberg becomes the main man to assassinate the evil dictator.